 There are several signs to determine whether frozen meat is safe to consume.
-Here are some signs that frozen meat is terrible:
+Here are some signs that frozen meat is bad:

-- If you notice large ice crystals or freezer burn on the surface, you’re storing the meat improperly.
+- You’re storing the meat improperly if you notice large ice crystals or freezer burn on the surface.
 Freezer burn can change the meat’s appearance to dry, discolored, or shriveled.

 - Unpleasant odors such as sour, rancid, or foul are obvious spoilage indicators.
 If you detect any unusual odors, discard the meat immediately.

 - There’s discoloration or a significant change in color on the meat’s surface.
 It might deteriorate if you notice substantial brown or gray instead of its usual color.

 - Change in the texture.
 If the meat is bad, it has a slimy, mushy, or unusual texture.

 Compared to other food items, deli meat has a limited short shelf life because of several factors:

 - Have a high water content, an ideal environment for bacterial growth.
 Bacteria, combined with the nutrients in deli meat, can reproduce quickly, causing spoiling.